itsjoesullivan/Backbone.slet/README.md

 ##Usage

-Extend Slet, an extension of Backbone.Model.
+Create / extend Slet as you would a usual Backbone model.
 Mind that Slet models have an overwritten save() method to slip out local variables, current to Backbone.js v0.5.3:

 		var demo = new Slet();